Susanna Wesley: Family

 Susanna and Samuel Wesley had 19 children.
 Nine of her children died as infants.
-Four of the children who died were twins.
+Four of those who died were twins.
 A maid accidentally smothered one child.
 At her death, only eight of her children were still alive.

 Personal life

 Susanna experienced many hardships throughout her life.
 Her husband left her and the children for over a year because of a minor dispute.